rivue/Gamified-Study-Tool/README.md

         Good- idk
         Bad- location in an app might be dangerous especially for public libraries, not an original feature, might get people off the app?
         - ⭐️ cram mode or something at the bottom - basically goes through review mode, but of all of them, effectively giving them the review, but without the need to break their streak
+            - grabs 10 questions from every section and gives it to the user
         - ability for user to change language
         - add toggle for users to set a home 'timezone' (dropdown menu) and add for it to automatically switch